Applies to all audio interfaces on Windows.

 Optimise Windows for Audio

-If you haven't already done so, run through the steps in our Optimising Windows for Audio article before proceeding with the steps below: Optimising Windows for Audio.
+We also strongly recommend you complete all possible steps in our Optimising Windows for Audio article before proceeding with the troubleshooting steps:

 Buffer size